Desmond Rebellions

-In addition to the Scorched Earth policy, it might be worth mentioning that, Sir Humphrey Gilbert, Warham St Leger, Perrot and later Nicholas Malby and Lord Grey and William Pelham, deliberately targeted civilians.
-Woman and children, the elderly or infirm or even those of diminished mental capacity.
-This was done regardless of whether they were pro the Desmonds or not.
+In addition to the scorched earth policy, Sir Humphrey Gilbert, Warham St Leger, Perrot and later Nicholas Malby and Lord Grey and William Pelham, deliberately targeted civilians, including women and children, the elderly or infirm or even those of diminished mental capacity regardless of whether they supported the Desmonds or not.
 It was considered a good policy to terrorise the native population.
-The American author Richard Berleth covers it in great detail in his book the twilight Lords.
+The American author Richard Berleth covers it in great detail in his book The Twilight Lords.

 Causes

-The south of Ireland (the provinces of Munster and southern Leinster) was dominated, as it had been for over two centuries, by the Old English Butlers of Ormonde and the Fitzmaurices and FitzGeralds of Desmond.
+The south of Ireland (the provinces of Munster and southern Leinster) was dominated, as it had been for over two centuries, by the Norman Irish Butlers of Ormonde and the Fitzmaurices and FitzGeralds of Desmond.
 Both families raised their own armed forces and imposed their own law, a mixture of Irish and English customs independent of the English government imposed on Ireland.
 Beginning in the 1530s, successive English administrations tried to expand English control over Ireland (See Tudor conquest of Ireland).
 By the 1560s, their attention had turned to the south of Ireland and Henry Sidney, as Lord Deputy of Ireland, was charged with establishing the authority of the English government over the independent lordships there.
-His solution was the formation of "lord presidencies", provincial military governors who would replace the local lords as military powers and keepers of the peace.
+His solution was the creation of "lord presidencies", provincial military governors who were to replace the local lords as military powers and keepers of the peace.

 The dynasties saw the presidencies as intrusions into their sphere of influence.
 Their interfamilial competition had seen the Butlers and FitzGeralds fight a pitched battle against each other at Affane in County Waterford in 1565 in defiance of English law.
 Elizabeth I summoned the heads of both houses to London to explain their actions.
 However, the treatment of the dynasties was not even-handed.
-Thomas Butler, 10th Earl of Ormonde — "Black Tom" Butler, Queen Elizabeth's cousin and friend – was pardoned, while both Gerald FitzGerald, 14th Earl of Desmond (in 1567) and his brother, John of Desmond, widely regarded as the real military leader of the FitzGeralds, (in 1568) were arrested and detained in the Tower of London on Ormonde's urging.
+Thomas Butler, 10th Earl of Ormonde, "Black Tom" Butler, Queen Elizabeth's cousin and friend, was pardoned, but both Gerald FitzGerald, 14th Earl of Desmond (in 1567) and his brother, John of Desmond, who was widely regarded as the real military leader of the FitzGeralds (in 1568), were arrested and detained in the Tower of London on Ormonde's urging.